ethanabrooks/dissertation/bellman-update-networks.typ

 values.
 To mitigate instability, we found it necessary to reduce the interpolation factor from 0.5 to 0.001. #text(
   fill: orange,
-)[Nonetheless, we were unable to prevent these predictions from eventually diverging as seen in @fig:bootstrap-rmse.
+)[TODO: Nonetheless, we were unable to prevent these predictions from eventually diverging as seen in @fig:bootstrap-rmse.
 Some existing literature has documented the tendency for value prediction to overfit in the offline setting, especially when integrating policy improvement.]